v3lip/WikiJS-Page-Updater/README.md

 Code:
  > Sorts it by company
  > Formats it into a markdown table like this:

+Posts the result to the page (id: 157)

 ```
 | Firma                | Produkt        | Navn           |Navn         |Epost                           |
 |----------------------|----------------|----------------|-------------|--------------------------------|